in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-projects.md

 permalink:  /spring-boot-starter-projects
 ---

 This guide will help you understand how Spring Boot Starter Projects enable the key goal of Spring Boot - Quick Start to developing production ready applications.
-S

 ## You will learn
 - What features are provided by Spring Boot Starter Projects?